College of the Emeriti

 Learning in Retirement (LIR)

-Learning in Retirement (LIR) at UWMC is a new membership organization of retired adult learners providing an opportunity to share learning experiences and discover new joys.
+Learning in Retirement (LIR) at UWMC is a membership organization of retired adult learners providing an opportunity to share learning experiences and discover new joys.
 It is sponsored by UWMC Continuing Education, but governed by an all-volunteer steering committee.
+Discussions in LIR may incorporate TED Talks, keynote speakers or book discussions.

 Membership Fee: $25